VictoriaChoy/victoriachoy.github.io/About.md

 Although the enjoyment in learning was replaced by pressure when I got into high school, busy preparing for the college entrance exams, I have been able to transfer interest-oriented learning methods to the classroom since I became a teacher of young children.

+One of the most impactful learning experiences in high school would be the time when I worked out a solution to a complex mathematical question with the presence of my classmate who was seeking my help but I kept silent the next day when my maths teacher said there was no solution to the question.
+It is a tradition to respect our teachers without questioning them and I was shy as a teenager.
+But I believe I am different now as a professional and dedicated IB educator.

 References:

 Gai M. Lindsay, 2016, _John Dewey and Reggio Emilia: Worlds apart - one vision_